Mclilzee/contacts/README.md

 A contact system to manage, add, search, edit and remove contacts.
 It has Two different functioning contact manager.

+One functionality is to do a test run in memory contacts, without having any persistent data.
+The data will be wiped every restart of the program.
+Providing a file will make all your data persist and can be saved and loaded on command.

 # Build project from scratch - Requires Maven
 - Require Maven building tools <a href="https://maven.apache.org/install.html">Maven Installing Instructions</a>
 - Start by building the project with `mvn package`